The thyroid is a gland in the lower neck. It makes hormones that regulate growth, brain development, and metabolism.

 Symptoms or signs take time to develop.
-The symptoms of Congenital hypothyroidism may include the following: Puffy faceCoarse facial featuresDull lookThick protruding tonguePoor feedingChoking episodesConstipation
+The symptoms of congenital hypothyroidism may include the following: Puffy faceCoarse facial featuresDull lookThick protruding tonguePoor feedingChoking episodesConstipation

 or reduced stooling

 At birth, most infants are screened for this condition.
 Blood tests will be able to identify thyroid levels.
-Images of the thyroid may also be taken with: Thyroid scan (technetium)Nuclear imaging (scintigraphy) may help determine the cause of congenital hypothyroidism, which can guide treatment and prognosis
+Images of the thyroid may also be taken with: Thyroid scan (technetium)Nuclear imaging (scintigraphy)

 The outcome is best if the condition is caught early.
 It is important to start treatment before the brain and nervous system are fully developed.
 If treatment is given early, it could prevent damage.
 Left untreated, the condition can lead to poor mental development and delayed growth.